 The first-step of the admissions process is taking our Admissions Test.
-Tests will be offered October 13, November 10, and December 15.
+Tests will be offered October 11, October 25, and November 8.
 The Admissions test covers math, English and reading, and is used as only one criterion for evaluating prospective students.
 All prospective students must take this test.

 The test fee is $20, which can be paid at the test with either cash or a check made out to Saint Ignatius High School.
 Payment should accompany the student to his examination.

 At the test, each student will receive several forms that will need to be returned to our office by late January: